 The site of one of the most famous Little Chefs in the country, famous mostly because it was next to the notorious Black Cat Roundabout.

 Short stay customer parking is available for cars.
 No HGV parking is available.

 This information is provided to us by third parties.
 You should always check with staff on site.

 Trivia and History

-There was a junction in this location for decades.
+There was a junction in this location for centuries.
 In the 1920s, the Black Cat Garage was built in the corner, which had a black cat as its emblem.
 This became a nightclub and then a restaurant, before lying derelict.

 In the 1970s, the site was demolished and replaced by a pair of forecourts, known as the Black Cat Filling Station.
 The northbound forecourt was purchased by Petrofina and became Total, and then in 2012 changed to Shell, who refer to it as Fortune.

 The southbound forecourt closed and now sells furniture.

 To the north (behind the services) is land which has previously been considered for use as a separate truckstop.